Julian Jerome: 2016–2020

 Julian proposed to Alexis, and they got engaged.
-During their wedding, the entire congregation was taken hostage by Landon Dixon (Troy Ruptash), who was after Ava for calling the cops on his weapons shipment.
+During their wedding, the entire congregation was taken hostage by Landon Dixon (Troy Ruptash), who was after Ava for calling the cops on his weapons shipment because Landon is in revenge for the late Helena Cassadine (Constance Towers).
 Sonny was able to subdue Landon, and he was arrested.
 Julian found out that Ava was being threatened by their organization after talking to the cops, and tried to find a way to protect her.
 He ended up re-entering the mob.
 Soon after, Carlos is arrested for murdering Duke, and tells Julian to help him get released.
 Julian asks Alexis to be Carlos' attorney, despite the fact that it's a conflict of interest.
 Alexis agrees, but Carlos escapes custody.
 He asks Julian to help him leave town, but Julian instead stabs Carlos, killing him.
 Alexis quickly realizes Julian was responsible for the murder, and he tries to cover up the evidence so Alexis can't turn him in.
 Alexis, though, tells Julian she's done with him, and files for divorce.
 Julian refuses to grant the divorce, saying he'll fight to regain Alexis' trust.
 However, Alexis is arrested for Carlos' murder soon after, and tells Julian to come forward so she is not charged with murder.
 Julian refuses, saying Alexis should go to trial and get acquitted.
 Alexis instead wears a wire, and gets Julian to confess to both Duke and Carlos' murder.
 Julian finds the wire, and kidnaps Alexis, bringing her to the pier and nearly killing her.
 He's stopped by Sonny, and while the two are fighting, Alexis stabs Julian, saving herself and Sonny.
 Julian is arrested, and his children disown him.
-However, he is acquitted at the trial, thanks to his lawyer, Scott Baldwin (Kin Shriner), and Ava.
+However, he is acquitted at the trial, thanks to his lawyer, Scott Baldwin (Kin Shriner) who was having the video of the will reading of Helena Cassadine, and Ava.